Pelto/actor-lab/README.md

 * Java 7
 * Gradle

-If you do not have gradle installed, simply use the gradle wrapper (`./gradlew`).
-If you want to use Java 8 you can change gradle file to compile with Java 8 instead.
+If you do not have Gradle installed, simply use the Gradle wrapper (`./gradlew`).

+If you want to use Java 8 instead all you have to do is to change Gradle file to compile with Java 8.

 ## Lab instructions